BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 66. ### What is a strict mode in javascript

-    Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a “strict” operating context.
+    Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a "strict" operating context.
 This way it prevents certain actions from being taken and throws more exceptions.
 The literal expression `"use strict";` instructs the browser to use the javascript code in the Strict mode.

 67. ### Why do you need strict mode